-A bottle is a virtual Windows environment.
-Each bottle contains a unique C: drive and all its standard folders: Windows, Program Files, etc. A bottle also contains a complete Windows registry, a full set of most CrossOver settings, and one or more Windows applications.
+A bottle is a complete virtual Windows environment.
+Each bottle contains a unique C: drive and all its standard folders: Windows, Program Files, etc. A bottle also contains a Windows registry; a full set of most CrossOver settings; one or more Windows applications; and any user data which you have saved there.

 CrossOver allows you to maintain multiple bottles in one CrossOver installation.
 This is like having several different Windows machines operating together on your computer.
-This is useful any time you want to install multiple applications yet prevent them from interacting or damaging one another.
+This is useful any time you want to install multiple applications yet prevent them from interacting with or damaging one another.
 For instance you could test out a new version of Microsoft Office in one bottle while keeping an older one for your day to day needs in another bottle.